Criticism of Israel: Accusations of apartheid

+Allegations of genocide

+Some scholars and pundits have begun using the language of genocide in discussing the Israeli-Palestinian conflict, both to describe calls for the destruction of Israel and the indiscriminate killing of civilians by Hamas and other Palestinian extremist groups, and also to describe the cumulative effect of Israeli policies in the Gaza Strip.

+Since then, spokespeople for both Israel and Palestine frequently accuse the other of planning a scheme of genocide.
+During spikes in violence in the conflict, some scholars have described attacks by Hamas as illegal under the Genocide Convention, and others such as New Historian Ilan Pappé have compared retaliation by Israel and its overall policies in the Gaza Strip as a form of genocide, often broadening the term beyond the definitions of that convention.

 Comparisons with Nazi Germany

 Some key aspects of Israeli society are sometimes compared to Nazi Germany, directly or by allusion.
 Examples include: equating the Gaza Strip with concentration camps in Nazi-occupied Europe.
 The IHRA Working Definition of Antisemitism defines such comparisons as antisemitic.

 Following the 1967 Six-Day War, the Soviet Union compared Israeli tactics to those of Nazi Germany.
 A similar comparison was made by the Israeli Arab author Nimer Nimer.
 Yeshayahu Leibowitz, Israeli public intellectual, scientist, and Orthodox Jew, warned in 1982 that if the occupation continued, Israel would be in danger of succumbing to "Judeo-Nazism".

 In 1984, author Israel Stockman-Shomron noted Nazi allusions in articles critical of Israel in publications including The Christian Science Monitor, The Washington Post and The New York Times.

 Examples since the Second Intifada (a term describing events generally thought of as taking place from 2000 to 2005) include: